 NIRSpec Detector Recommended Strategies

-NIRSpec offers 2 readout modes for science observations and each mode offers 2 readout patterns.
+NIRSpec offers 2 readout modes for science observations, with each mode offering 2 readout patterns.
 This article informs the observer about the available strategies to select the detector configuration for the MOS, IFU, fixed slits, and BOTS observing modes.

 A detailed description of the NIRSpec detectors is given in the NIRSpec Detectors articles.

 tools or package parameters.